Ned Kelly photograph taken by Charles Nettleton the day before he was hanged

 Ned Kelly’s Childhood home in Beveridge

 The Kelly house is situated at the town of Beveridge, located along the Hume Highway, 42 kilometres north of Melbourne.
-Beside a gravel road, but surrounded by big houses lies a small cottage protected by a wire fence, where Ned spend his childhood years.
+Beside a gravel road, but surrounded by big houses lies a small cottage protected by a wire fence, where Ned spent his childhood years.
 After marrying Ellen, John Kelly lived at the Quin Family house in Wallan.
 Then he moved to Beveridge buying a 41-acre farm which he later sold and bought a smaller 21-acre property at Beveridge.
 John built this cottage from materials he could obtain from the bush, in a typical Irish way.
 Ned Kelly lived here from age five to age nine and then moved to Avenel to escape the continued police harassment.
 In 1863, Police arrested Ned’s brother, James Kelly for cattle theft and the family believed he was innocent, which was the last straw of the series of incidents of Police harassment.

 Avenel Stone Bridge, 150m from here Ned Kelly rescued Richard Shelton